 Professor of English on the Helen D. Lockwood Chair

-Amitava Kumar is the author of several works of literary non-fiction, including Passport Photos, Bombay-London-New York, and Husband of a Fanatic.
-His latest book, A Foreigner Carrying in the Crook of His Arm a Tiny Bomb, was described by the New York Times as a “perceptive and soulful” meditation on “the cultural and human repercussions” of the global war on terror.
-His novel Home Products was short-listed for India’s premier literary award and republished in the US under the title Nobody Does the Right Thing.
-Kumar serves on the editorial board of several publications and co-edits the web-journal “Politics and Culture.”
-He is the script-writer and narrator of the prize-winning documentary film “Pure Chutney” (1997) and "Dirty Laundry" (2005).
-Professor Kumar teaches classes that mainly deal with: reportage; the essay-form, both in prose and film; literatures describing the global movement of goods and people; memory-work.
+Amitava Kumar is the author of several works of literary non-fiction, including the prize-winning book A Foreigner Carrying in the Crook of His Arm a Tiny Bomb, described by the New York Times as a “perceptive and soulful” meditation on “the cultural and human repercussions” of the global war on terror.
+His other titles include Passport Photos, Bombay-London-New York, Husband of a Fanatic, and A Matter of Rats: A Short Biography of Patna.
+His latest book, Lunch With a Bigot, will be published by Duke University Press in April, 2015.
+Kumar’s novel Home Products was short-listed for India’s premier literary award and republished in the US under the title Nobody Does the Right Thing.
+His writings have appeared in Harper’s Magazine, The Nation, The New York Times, Kenyon Review, The Chronicle of Higher Education, Critical Inquiry, Boston Review, Caravan, The Indian Express, The New Statesman, American Prospect, and numerous other venues.
+Kumar serves on the editorial board of several publications and is the script-writer and narrator of two documentary films: “Pure Chutney” (1997) and "Dirty Laundry" (2005).
+Professor Kumar teaches classes that mainly deal with: reportage; the essay-form, both in prose and film; cities; literatures describing the global movement of goods and people; war; memory-work.